valtimo-platform/valtimo-frontend-libraries/README.md

 2. Install Node v20: `nvm install 20 && nvm use 20`

 #### Install dependencies
-Run the following command to install the dependencies: `npm install`
+Run the following command to install the dependencies: `npm install`.

 #### Build libraries
 Run the following command to build all the Valtimo libraries: `npm run libs-build-all`